SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *setMode(newMode :: ControllerMode)*
 Switches the controller to a different mode.
 The currently active mode will be [deactivated](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#deactivate) and the new mode will be [activated](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#activate), thereby connecting all its actions to the correspondiing controller functions.

+#### *setModes(simulator :: String := false, session :: String := false)*
+This method is called, whenever a global state change occured in your simulation session.
+A state change might be the start or shutdown of a simulation game or you might enter a new session, for example a race, in your running simulation.
+The default implementation uses the rules, that have been defined in the [settings editor](*), to activate the modes on your controller hardware, which fit the current situation the most.

 ***